Free light festival Canary Wharf Winter Lights will return to east London in January 2020.

 We've got our fingers firmly crossed for a return by Squidsoup, the company responsible for our highlight of last year's festival, Submergence (top picture).
-The immersive artwork featured dangling bulbs set in time to a soundtrack, and a similar installation is already planned for Belgravia this winter, with another at Southbank Centre.
+The immersive artwork featured dangling bulbs set in time to a soundtrack, and a similar installation tok place in Belgravia this winter, with another at Southbank Centre.

 Take a look at our video from Winter Lights 2019, for an idea of what to expect:

 A couple of tips from previous years — if possible, visit on a weekday evening, as the route gets very busy at weekends.
-Also, in the past, we've found the official maps (not yet available for 2020) to be largely helpful, but questionable in places — if you get lost or can't find a particular installation, look out for stewards on the route to direct you to the artworks.
+Also, in the past, we've found the official maps to be largely helpful, but questionable in places — if you get lost or can't find a particular installation, look out for stewards on the route to direct you to the artworks.

 Winter Lights 2020 takes place around Canary Wharf, 16-25 January 2020.
 It's free to visit.
 If you love a light festival as much as we do, take a look at the other glowing gatherings in London this winter.
 Take a look at our guide to eating and drinking in Canary Wharf and make a night of it.